 The large entry hall features a copy of the Pha Kaeo (Emerald Buddha), and a much smaller, rather melted-looking seated stone Buddha that allegedly survived the 1828 inferno.
 Locals believe it has the power to grant wishes or answer troubling questions, and the practice is to lift it off the pillow three times while mentally phrasing a question or request.
 If your request is granted, then you are supposed to return later with an offering of bananas, green coconuts, flowers, incense and candles (usually two of each).

 Behind the sǐm is a crumbling laterite jęhdii (stupa), almost certainly of Khmer origin.
-Devotees deposit broken deity images and pottery around the stupa's base so the spirits of the stupa will 'heal' the bad luck created by the breaking of these items.
-In front of the sǐm is a little public park with a statue of King Sisavang Vong (1904–59).
+In front of the sǐm is a little public park with a statue of King Sisavang Vong (r 1904–59).